Sport in Slovakia: Biathlon

 Anastasiya Kuzmina has enjoyed success in biathlon.
 At the 2010 Winter Olympics she won a gold in the sprint and a silver in the pursuit.
 She successfully defended her sprint title at the 2014 Winter Olympics, and took a third gold in the 2018 Games in the mass start, along with two silvers in the pursuit and the individual.
 In season 2017/2018 she also took her first discipline World Cup titles, winning the Crystal Globes for the sprint and pursuit disciplines.
 In season 2018/2019 she again won the Crystal Globes for the sprint.
 She also won a gold medal in the sprint at the 2019 World Championships, a silver medal in the mass start race at the 2009 World Championships and a bronze in the sprint at the 2011 Worlds.
 Martina Halinárová won a silver medal in the pursuit at the 1999 World Championships.

 Pavol Hurajt took a bronze medal at the 2010 Winter Olympics in the mass start.

 Athletics

 Matej Tóth is olympic champion in 50 km walk at 2016.
 He also won a gold medal at the 2015 World Championship and two silver medals at the 2014 European Championships and 2018 European Championships.

 Libor Charfreitag is European champion in a hammer throw at the 2010.
 He also won a bronze medal at the 2007 World Championships.

+Annual marathons take place in Slovakia in places including Košice, Rajec and Bratislava.